Application Notes for Technosoft Intelligent Drives

 This application note describes how to activate and customize the TML interrupt services routines, using an example that sets the “Int 10 – Time period has elapsed” interrupt, to flash a LED, connected to one of the drive digital outputs.

+The TML interrupts are special conditions that are continuously monitored by the drive firmware.
 When a TML interrupt occurs, the main TML program execution is suspended and the TML code associated with the interrupt, called Interrupt Service Routine (in short ISR), is executed.
+While an interrupt is active (meaning the ISR code is being executed), all the TML interrupts are globally disabled.

-While an interrupt is active, the other interrupts are deactivated.
-That is why, it is recommended to keep the ISR as short as possible.
-If this is not possible, then the other interrupts should be re-enabled using the “Interrupts Settings” dialogue (will be presented in chapter 4).
+That is why, it is recommended to put in the ISR (Interrupt Status Register) only the minimum needed code.
+If this is not possible, then other interrupts can be re-enabled using the “Interrupts Settings” dialogue (will be presented in chapter 3).

-The current limit value is set during the setup phase, through the “Drive Setup” dialog.
-Considering its purpose, it should be set higher than the motor nominal current, to allow high dynamic movements, but slightly lower than the motor peak current.
+The current limit is a user-definable parameter representing the maximum allowed current reference used by the drive to control the motor.
+Considering its purpose, it should be set higher than the motor nominal current, to allow high dynamic movements, but slightly lower than the motor/drive peak current to prevent possible damage.

 Default behavior in case of an error: